 Good luck with this, be safe at work, and let us know if you have any questions.

-And don’t forget to download the FREE GUIDE TO CONDUCTING INVESTIGATION INVESTIGATIONS, of course.
+And don’t forget to download the FREE GUIDE TO OSHA REPORTING & RECORDKEEPING, of course.